only1drhex/ytsearch-node/README.md

 ytsearch-node is a js only package that allows you make typical YouTube search.
 It doesn't require any API keys or account login.

+A Runkit Simulation for this package can be found [here](https://runkit.com/only1drhex/ytsearch-node)

 # Installation